RexLeng/RexLeng/README.md

- Hi, I’m @RexLeng, A new guy to Gitcoin:)
+ A new guy to Gitcoin:)